TimUntersberger/nog/README.md

 If you want to see my own config or just want to know what a config looks like: [my config](#example-config).

+### General

+You can specifiy the minimum width/height required for wwm to automatically manage a window.
+This can be useful when you want to avoid managing small popups that have a dynamic title.

+The `min_width` setting defines the minimum width.

+The `min_height` setting defines the minimum height.

 ### Gap

 WWM supports two different types of gaps, the outer and the inner gap.